oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 - **Region:** Germany Central (Frankfurt)
 - **OCI Console URL:** [OCI Console Frankfurt - Login](https://console.eu-frankfurt-1.oraclecloud.com){:target="_blank" rel="noopener"}

-Ensure you are in the correct compartment and region.
-New resources, such as Cloud Shell configurations and ADB access settings, should be created within your designated compartment.
+Verify that you are in the correct compartment and region.
+Any new resources, including Cloud Shell configurations and ADB access settings, should be created within the specified compartment.

 ## Solution {.unlisted .unnumbered}

 ### Step 1: First Login to OCI Console

+<<<<<<< HEAD
 1. **Access the OCI Console**
    Go to [Oracle Cloud Console](https://www.oracle.com/cloud/sign-in.html).
 Log in with your credentials.
 Tenancy name, user name and password are provided by teacher team.